 - When she cries, guess exactly what their child needs.

 - Respond in a positive way to their child.

 - Spend more time conversing with their child.

 The key to helping your child feel burdened is to acknowledge his or her feelings.
-Follow these steps to more closely match your child:
+Follow these steps to match your child more:

 Describe the reason for the feeling.
 Make your best guess about why your child feels like him.
 For example, say, “Looks like you’re crazy because Mom said you can’t have a dessert today.”

 Don’t judge your child.
 Your child needs to know that it is okay to express emotions.
 However, many times you may need to teach yourself how to express your child’s feelings in a way that is healthy and not harmful to others.

 There are different types of emotions that influence how we live and interact with others.
 Here is one last place of these seven universal emotions, what they look like, and why we are biologically hard to express them: